 I’m a paranormal investigator and adventurer from Winchester, Hampshire, one of the most haunted towns in southern England.
 I have also lived or worked in London, Los Angeles, Las Vegas and New York .
-I have been to over 30 states in the U.S.A and 17 different country’s in pursuit of the paranormal.
+I have been to 35 states in the U.S.A and 17 different country’s in pursuit of the paranormal.
 I first became interested in the subject growing up in a haunted house where I conducted my first investigation in 1976 after reading the book “Ghost Hunting: a practical guide” by Andrew Green.
 My equipment consisted of nothing more then a camera, a tape recorder and talcum powder sprinkled on the floor just in case the ghost left footprints.
 I formed my first paranormal research group in 1977 and I gave a talk at the local college about the subject, and while I have also pursued other interests in total I have over 25 years of experience in the field.
 And no, just because I did my first investigation almost 40 years ago, I’m not going to claim I have been investigating for the last 40 years like many would.
 Although I will work with other groups I will never become part of one which is why I choose to explore alone.
 This site was launched over 15 years ago.
 It was one of the first to take a skeptical look at the paranormal and remains independent of paranormal trends particular those of reality T.V.
 And for the record I have had the domain and site name Chasing Midnight since 2002 long before there was a band or book with the same name.

 There is a general opinion that if you believe in some claims regarding what is referred to as the paranormal but not the majority of them, then you are a skeptic.
 This is not the case.
 It simply means that you have considered both sides of an explanation, and made an informed decision that didn’t conform to that which is generally accepted by the majority.
 An informed decision is not the same as coming to a conclusion merely in order to comply with the opinions of everyone else.
 Research into the paranormal is not about if it exists, it’s about if it exists or not.
 Correct scientific methodology is not to prove or disprove a haunting, but to collect and assess evidence in order to create a testable hypothesis.
 Being a paranormal investigator should have no spiritual agenda; demons don’t exist except in the minds of those that created them.
 If there is life after death, it’s a biological process not a metaphysical one.
 And when it comes to paranormal research, we are not “all on the same side”, so why pretend otherwise.
 Many of the ridiculous claims and techniques that are now standard in the reality T.V driven field of paranormal investigation, agitate me.
 So I try and agitate back.
 If I can’t change anyone’s mind, then at least I can do my bit in ensuring the path my opposition have chosen is a slightly less pleasant one.

 I believe that in order for research to move forward we also need to actively seek to dispel some of the myths and misinformation that have become an accepted part of it, not remain neutral on the subject merely to appease people.
 E.M.F meters or digital thermometers are not ghost detectors.
-They have a purpose only if the readings can be linked to the appearance of an apparition.
+They have a purpose only if the readings can be proven to be linked to the appearance of an apparition.
 Independently they have little value.
 Likewise with E.V.P’s or Ghost Boxes, if you can’t prove a definitive link then your claims are invalid.
 The amount of equipment you have is irrelevant if you don’t know how to use it or interpret the results.
 Being a paranormal investigator is not just about the destination it’s about how you get there.
 If your journey involves reality T.V, and pictures and videos of meaningless shapes that you consider to be ghosts, then you will get there a lot sooner.
 However, I don’t consider this as evidence, and this site won’t be taking these or any other paranormal short cuts in order to cater to peoples false expectations.
 If you don’t think outside the “paranormal box”, it will become a coffin.

 The vast majority of “ghost” pictures are as a result of the completely unfounded theory that ghosts only come out at night and the lack of knowledge as to what can cause photographic anomalies under these conditions.
 But most of all it’s people’s willingness to accept almost any photograph as paranormal provided it was taken at somewhere supposedly haunted.
 The reality is there are just a handful of credible ghost photographs in existence, and the chances of getting another one is extremely difficult, although certainly not impossible.
 Instead of being disappointed by the lack of “ghost photographs” on this site it would be more constructive to question why other people think that pictures of orbs, mists, or streaks of light are paranormal at all, and where the evidence is to support such claims.
 Belief may not be proof, but belief without evidence is delusion.